Ashishkumar-hub/HR-Analytics-Tableau/README.md

 - What are various job types for different job titles?
 - Which are TOP 5 companies with highest jobs?

+## IMAGES FOR DASBOARD CREATION WERE CREATED USING CANVA

 ## HOW TO RUN THE PROJECT:

 1. Firstly we need MySQL Workbench installed in system